Brand Response Council

 Teddy Pritikin is vice president of direct response for Xandr, AT&T’s advertising and analytics company.
 In this role, he oversees all short-form and long-form revenue for direct response across linear, digital, and addressable TV.
 Prior, he worked on the direct response sales business for DirecTV for seven years, after serving as director of sales for health and entertainment lifestyle programmer Z Living.
 Prior to that, he was an account executive at GSN.
 Pritikin holds a B.S. in accounting from Muhlenberg College in Allentown, Pa.
 He lives in New Jersey with his wife and two daughters.

-Mark Sullivan has been with ViacomCBS for 15 years and is responsible for co-managing a team of 13 sales executives across 17 networks and digital platforms.
+Mark Sullivan has been with ViacomCBS for 15 years.
+He is responsible for co-managing a convergent sales team of 11 sales executives across 19 networks and digital platforms.
 Top networks and digital platforms include Nickelodeon, MTV, Paramount Network, and Comedy Central.
-Sullivan has helped lead the team into the digital video side of the direct response business, and the Viacom team delivered 125-percent year-over-year (YOY) revenue growth in 2019.
+Sullivan has helped lead the team into the digital video side of the direct response business, and it has delivered significant growth during the past couple of years.
 He lives in Hoboken, N.J. with his wife and three sons.

 Members of the Brand Response Council are regular contributors to PDMI publications and at PDMI events.